Water and wildlife = wellbeing

 The space around the two high-rise blocks at Queensland Court and Gardens, Cardonald, suffers from excess surface water making the outdoor space limited and often unusable.
 In addition, the area has poor parking facilities and limited play opportunities for young families.
 This is set to change, with an investment award of £537,215 from the ERDF Green Infrastructure Fund.
 This will transform the green space, improve play facilities and parking as well as help to manage extreme rainfall events that are likely to become more common as a consequence of climate change.
 Queensland Court and Gardens is also benefitting from being a pilot site for the 10,000 Raingardens for Scotland’ project.

 Since the award from the Social Housing and Green Infrastructure Fund was made last August, a design team, comprising SWECO, RaeburnFarquharBowen and Glasgow City Council Flood Management Team have been working with the community to design improvements including a surface water attenuation basin to reduce flooding risk, new accessible paths (including stepping stones over the basin), and a natural adventure play area.

 In addition, Southside Housing Association will be submitting the project for a ‘Building with Nature Award’.
 This will assess the project in terms of its contribution to ‘the three Ws,’ wildlife, water and wellbeing.
 The design team is also contributing to a SNH/SFHA project exploring the costs and benefits of such interventions.
 In particular, the team will be quantifying the long-term maintenance cost of the new green infrastructure compared to maintaining the current ‘mown-lawn’ approach to landscaping.

-Find out more about this project at this year’s SFHA Development Conference which is taking place on 17 March at Dynamic Earth in Edinburgh.
+Find out more about this project at this year’s SFHA virtual Development Conference which is taking place over two half-day sessions on 16 and 17 September.

-For more information or to book your place at the conference please visit the what’s on section of the SFHA website.
+You book your place at the conference, please visit the SFHA Live! section of our website.